Skip to main content

 • A person can have multiple IDs, so if you want to have one person <-> one account for example, it won't be exactly that but more one ID <-> one account.

-• If you want to have a truly robust proof of personhood, you should use FaceMatch in your query.
+• If you want a truly robust proof of personhood, you should use FaceMatch in your query.
 And for greater protection against spoofing, you should use the strict mode.

 Check uniqueness

-To have a proof of unique ID, you can simply initiate a request with no information disclosure and get back the identifier.
+To have a proof of unique ID, simply initiate a request with no information disclosure and get back the identifier.

 console.log("Unique identifier", uniqueIdentifier);

-// For example, you can set up an endpoint to check if the user is registered under
+// For example, check if the user is already registered under this identifier

 const { registered } = await response.json();